Sjhunt93/IAP-2019-2020/Tutorials/Part 1/1 - Familiarisation.md

 Broadly speaking:

-* your program will always run inside Xcode
+* your `iapproj` program will always run inside Xcode
-   * your program can tell Aserve to make sound automatically ... or ...
+   * your `iapproj` program can tell Aserve to make sound automatically ... or ...
-* Aserve will send messages to your Xcode program when MIDI keyboard controls are touched
+* Aserve will send messages to your Xcode program when MIDI keyboard controls are moved
-    * your programs can respond by telling Aserve to make sound or become silent
+    * your `iapproj` program can respond by telling Aserve to make sound or become silent

 <img src="../images/AserveXcodeYourProgram.png" />

+We'll explore the second scenario (responding to MIDI controls) in later practicals, for now let's start with something simple.

 ## Exercise 2: Test Tone